 When working with patients, Dr. Wood provides a compassionate and collaborative approach that utilizes up-to-date knowledge of psychotherapeutic, psychopharmacologic, and somatic treatment modalities to help his patients achieve their specific treatment goals.
 He takes a holistic view of the person and the circumstances that have brought them to seek professional assistance.
 He believes that the cultivation of a balanced sense of well-being is an achievable goal.

-He joins Mindful Health Solutions in the Summer of 2021.
+He joined Mindful Health Solutions in the Summer of 2021.

 Education & Experience